rockman007372/Obsidian-Vault/GEX1015 Lecture 5 - Mind-dependent Morality and Evolution.md

 	- NO!
 Even when morality is mind-dependent, it can still be universal.
 	- Cultural relativism claims that there are no universal moral truths.
 Morality is dependent on culture.
 	- However, according to a mind-dependent view, there can still be universal moral truths.
 Some societies, after careful reflection, may realise that their morality is false and adopt the same universal truths of other society.
+- If a moral truth is mind-independent, it must be universal.
+However, a universal moral truth may be mind-dependent.